Sylvia Nduka: Most Beautiful Girl in Nigeria 2011

 She competed as Miss Taraba in the pageant.
 As the winner, she was awarded a Hyundai car and 3 million naira.

 Project

 The focus of her project, 'Sylvia Educational Foundation', was creating an NGO that empowered people through education and served less-privileged children.

 Personal life

 Sylvia Nduka founded and runs Sylvia's Hair, a hair extension business.
+Her choice of outfits her Co operate office wears.